matthewscharles/UE5-Wwise-Demo/README.md

 ## Introduction

-This is a draft for a dev log video / post describing audio implementation and Blueprint functionality for a project created in [Unreal Engine](https://www.unrealengine.com/) and [Wwise](https://www.audiokinetic.com/).
+This devlog describes audio implementation and Blueprint functionality for a project created in [Unreal Engine](https://www.unrealengine.com/) and [Wwise](https://www.audiokinetic.com/).
+While the focus is on audio, the aim is also to develop and demonstrate general skills within the engine.

-The project features an unofficial, non-commercial clone of Tetris, created solely for educational and demonstration purposes.
+The project in question features an unofficial, non-commercial clone of Tetris, created solely for educational and demonstration purposes.
 It is intended as a vehicle for showcasing interactive audio implementation techniques and does not replicate or redistribute original assets, code, or proprietary content from the original game.

 All trademarks and copyrights remain the property of their respective owners.
 If you are a rights holder and believe this content infringes on your intellectual property, please contact me and it will be promptly removed.